Vancouver Canucks: Draft picks

 The Canucks selected Dale Tallon, a defenceman from the Toronto Marlboros with their first pick, second overall in the 1970 NHL amateur draft.
 In 1978, they drafted Stan Smyl from the New Westminster Bruins.
 Ten years later, the Canucks also drafted Trevor Linden from the Medicine Hat Tigers in 1988.
 The Canucks have had 13 top-five draft picks in franchise history, but have never had the first overall pick.
 The Canucks are one of the two franchises in the NHL to have drafted two twin brothers in the same year.
 They drafted Daniel Sedin second overall and Henrik Sedin third overall in 1999.
-Two players from British Columbia have been selected by the Canucks in the first round of an NHL entry draft: Cam Neely in 1983 and Jake Virtanen, taken sixth overall in 2014.
+Three players from British Columbia have been selected by the Canucks in the first round of an NHL entry draft: Cam Neely in 1983, Jake Virtanen in 2014, and Caleb Malhotra in 2026.

 Head coaches

-There have been 22 head coaches for the Canucks.
+There have been 23 head coaches for the Canucks.
 The franchise's first head coach was Hal Laycoe, who coached the Canucks for two seasons.
 Alain Vigneault coached the most games of any Canucks head coach with 540 games, and has the most points all-time with the Canucks with 683, from the 2006–07 season through the 2012–13 season.
 He is followed by Marc Crawford, who has 586 points all-time with the Canucks.
 Vigneault also has the most points in a season of any Canucks coach, with 117 in the 2010–11 season.
 Roger Neilson and Pat Quinn are the only Hockey Hall of Fame inductees to coach the Canucks.
 Quinn, Vigneault, and Rick Tocchet are the only three Canucks head coaches to win a Jack Adams Award with the team.
-Bill LaForge, who coached the start of the 1984 season, has the fewest points with the Canucks, with 10.
+Bill LaForge, who coached at the beginning of the 1984–85 season, has the fewest points with the Canucks, with 10.
 Harry Neale served the most terms as head coach of the Canucks with three while Pat Quinn served two.
-The current head coach, Adam Foote, was hired on May 14, 2025.
+The current head coach, Manny Malhotra, was hired on June 1, 2026.